GEDCOM Data Base for my

 missing years) from my father's hometown of Sant'Eufemia a Maiella.

-I've not yet seen any from my mother's hometown.
-These records
+I've not yet seen any from my mother's hometown of San Pietro

 2014, Pennslyvania Death Certificates from 1906-1944 became